Pole11/Pole11.github.io/readme.md

 ## Improvements

-Use a different method to converto to markdown: the "syntactical approach" is not very effective for complex tasks.
+- Use a different method to converto to markdown: the "syntactical approach" is not very effective for complex tasks.
 Try using a better data structure like a tree.

-Improve the recognition of links that somehow need to be a completely different line.
+- Improve the recognition of links that somehow need to be a completely different line.

-Find bugs and implement a verificator for them.
+- Find bugs and implement a verificator for them.

-Subdivide the lib in multiple lib files.
+- Subdivide the lib in multiple lib files.

+- Add the ability to add js and css files to a page.